 - Signed by the CA that issued the Certificates whose revocation status is being checked, OR; - The OCSP response is signed by a separate OCSP Responder Certificate which is signed by the CA that issued the Certificate whose revocation status is being checked.
 In this case the signing certificate will contain an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.

-All Sectigo's OCSP responses are updated at least every 3.5 days and have a maximum validity of 7 days.
+All Sectigo's OCSP responses are updated at least every 3.5 days and: